Dre Campbell Farm

 Purchase and release them into infested areas.
 The nematodes will invade the bodies of mole crickets, releasing bacteria that kill them from the inside out.

-Moreover, they are safe for plants, pets, and humans, making them an excellent organic control method.
+Moreover, they’re safe for plants, pets, and humans.
+This makes them an excellent choice for organic control.

 8. DIY Glass Trap